Xilinx/Vitis-AI-Tutorials/Introduction/03-Basic/Module_6/README.md

-# 3.6 Usb Camera Input and Multi-Threads base on Vitis AI Library
+# 3.6 USB Camera Input and Multi-Threads Base on Vitis AI Library

-***Note***:The programs in Module_6 are compiled in cross compile environment.
-Assumed that you have set up the cross compile environment, for the detail you could refer to [Module3](../Module_3/README.md).
+**Note**:The programs in Module 6 are compiled in cross-compile environment.
+THis tutorial assumes that you have set up the cross compile environment.
+For more details, see [Module3](../Module_3/README.md).

 Some system level functions:
-- working with DRM on ZynqMP
+- Working with DRM on Zynq&reg; MPSoC
     -Using the DRM to display

 - V4L2 initialization and control
     - Streaming video capture from V4L2, such as USB camera.

-The directory structure and brief explanations as below:
+The directory structure looks as follows:
 ```bash
 ├── app
 │   ├── images